Max Gradel: Saint-Étienne

 On 30 August 2011, Gradel joined French club Saint-Étienne for an undisclosed fee, reported to be £3 million.
 He signed a four-year contract with the club.
 He was handed the number 9 shirt upon his arrival at the club.
 In the 2014–15 season, Gradel was Saint Etienne's top scorer in Ligue 1 with 17 goals, also providing three assists.

 Return to AFC Bournemouth

 On 4 August 2015, after four years in France, Gradel returned to England to join former side and Premier League newcomers Bournemouth on a four-year deal for a reported fee of £7 million.
 As part of the deal Gradel's old club Leeds United received a percentage of the transfer fee due to a 10% sell on clause.

 On 29 August, Gradel tore a cruciate ligament in his knee during the match against Leicester City, with the injury ruling him out for six months.
 On 27 February 2016, Gradel made his return to the team, coming on as a substitute in the 21st minute for Junior Stanislas in a 0–0 draw against Watford.
 Gradel scored his first goal after his return to the club in a 3–2 win over Swansea City on 12 March 2016.

+Toulouse

+After a return of just a single goal in 25 Premier League appearances for Bournemouth, Gradel was loaned to Toulouse for the 2017–18 season.
+Following his impressive stint on loan, the Ivory Coast winger was handed a permanent contract with Toulouse on 1 July 2018.
+He returned 28 goals in 68 matches across all competitions for the French side.
+Gradel contributed three goals and two assists in Ligue 1 during the 2019–20 season, but his efforts were not enough to save Toulouse from being relegated to the second division.

+Sivasspor

+On 16 August 2020, Gradel joined Turkish Süper Lig club Sivasspor on a free transfer after mutually agreeing to terminate his contract with former club Toulouse.
+In his first season with the club, he was named in the Süper Lig team of the season and as the league's best winger.
+On 26 May 2022, Gradel scored a goal in the final of the Turkish Cup against Kayserispor.
+Sivasspor won 3–2 after extra time for their first cup title.

+Gaziantep

+On 25 July 2023, Gradel signed for Gaziantep after his contract with Sivasspor expired.